-Life insurance companies look at two main factors when setting the premium costs, your age and your health status.
+Life insurance companies look at two main factors when setting the premium costs on a $500,000 policy - your age and your health status.

 Age: Obviously, the younger you are, the cheaper your life insurance rates will be.